awakwe/TxtBaseGamePythonJSONInv/README.md

 Introduction to Coding a Text-Based Adventure Game in Python using JSON Inventory![image](https://user-images.githubusercontent.com/13156704/225758367-9629dfc4-f006-4f24-905e-10e630fe4bcc.png)

 Welcome to this course on coding a text-based adventure game in Python using JSON for inventory management.
 Throughout this course, you will learn the fundamentals of Python programming and JSON while building an interactive game.
+### About Me

+Hello, and welcome to this course on creating a text-based adventure game using Python and JSON inventory!
+My name is Tony, and I'll be your instructor throughout this exciting journey.
+I'm a passionate engineer and educator with years of experience in the field.

+I've always been intrigued by the world of game development, and text-based adventure games hold a special place in my heart.
+Through this course, I hope to share my enthusiasm for programming and game design with you, while equipping you with valuable skills that you can apply to various programming projects.

+In my spare time, I enjoy tinkering with new programming languages, exploring open-source projects, and learning about the latest advancements in technology.
+I believe that education is a lifelong journey, and I'm excited to be a part of your learning experience.

+I can't wait to get started on this adventure with you.
+Let's dive into the world of Python programming and create an engaging text-based adventure game together!

 ## Lesson 1: Introduction to Python Programming